How to Manage Your Business Opening Hours on Google Business Profile

 Your Google business hours at the time of search will affect whether your business is marked open or closed (see 1 in the image above).
 There’s also a dedicated section for your regular opening hours (see 2 in the image above).

-Users can click on ‘More hours’ (if the business has multiple types of hours set), or the small arrow (if the business only has regular hours set) to see the full details of week-long opening hours for a business:
+Users can click on ‘more hours’ (if the business has multiple types of hours set), or the small arrow (if the business only has regular hours set) to see the full details of week-long opening hours for a business:

-In the Google Local Finder and in Google Maps, businesses can show as open or closed, and the hours of operation for that day will also show.
+In the Google Local Finder and Google Maps, businesses can show as open or closed, and the hours of operation for that day will also show.

 Opening times in the Local Finder:

-When you’ve updated your business hours, Google will often flag this in the Business Profile.
 I imagine this sends a ‘trust signal’ to customers and potential customers that the business is engaged in making sure that the details are correct:

 How to Change Business Hours on Google